-Should CAA identify a non-compliance as a result of its engineering compliance inspections, the applicant will be informed in writing.
-It is the applicant's responsibility to make the changes necessary in order resolve the non-compliance prior to submitting updated evidence that compliance has now been shown.
+Should CAA identify a non-compliance because of its engineering compliance inspections, the applicant will be informed in writing.
+It is the applicant's responsibility to make the changes necessary in order resolve the non-compliance before submitting updated evidence that compliance has now been shown.